earthddx/HackerNewsReactRedux/README.md

-Search terms saved to redux store (with no duplcites)
+Search terms saved to redux store (with no duplicates)

 quick styling with Material-UI (can get rid of it)